Shicheng-Guo/Shicheng-Guo.Github.io/_posts/2019-08-19-cfDNA_fragmentation.md

 > see the [slice](https://github.com/Shicheng-Guo/Shicheng-Guo.Github.io/blob/master/slice/Postdoc_Club_2019_08_19_cfDNA_Fragement.pptx) for the presentation.
 Also you can [download here](https://raw.githubusercontent.com/Shicheng-Guo/Shicheng-Guo.Github.io/master/slice/Postdoc_Club_2019_08_19_cfDNA_Fragement.pptx) for more details..

+> September 24, 2019 07:00 AM Eastern Daylight Time: CAMBRIDGE, Mass. & SAN CARLOS, Calif.--(BUSINESS WIRE)--Foundation Medicine, Inc. and Natera, Inc. (NASDAQ: NTRA) today announced a partnership to develop and commercialize personalized circulating tumor DNA (ctDNA) monitoring assays, for use by biopharmaceutical and clinical customers who order FoundationOne®CDx.
+The initial focus of the partnership will be to enable ctDNA monitoring in biopharmaceutical trials in 2020 to establish the clinical utility for these novel assays.
+Following these studies, a monitoring product will be made available to clinical customers.

 * All the figures are only used for non-profit education. reminding me if infrigement happens